toradex/moses/clients/python/docs/ApplicationsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **application_getcontainer_logs**
-> str application_getcontainer_logs(application_id, configuration, deviceid, restart=restart)
+> str application_getcontainer_logs(application_id, configuration, device_id, restart=restart)

-Get container log, chunk by chunk
+Get one of more lines from container logs

 Return one chunk of log (one or more lines), blocking if no data is available